pyvista/pyvista/docs/installation.rst

 Test Installation
 -----------------
-Regardless of your OS, you can test your installation by running an example:
+You can test your installation by running an example:

 .. code:: python